 Results & Impact

-Randomised control trials in Kenya demonstrated an average 51% decrease in the incidence of rape among trainees in the year after the program—no mean feat in a country where one in four women has experienced sexual or intimate partner violence in the last 12 months.
+No Means No has conducted quasi-experimental and randomized control trials in Kenya and Malawi.
+Findings include an average 51% decrease in the incidence of rape among trainees in the year after the program—no mean feat in a country where one in four women has experienced sexual or intimate partner violence in the last 12 months.
 Some 50% of girls stopped a rape in the year after training, while 73% of boys who intervened in an assault successfully prevented its completion.
 Overall, interventions when witnessing assault jumped from 26% to 74%.
 To date, the program has reached some 180,000 boys and girls.

 No Means No Worldwide, Ujaama Africa, UK Department for International Development.